StockSharp/AlgoTrading/API/4001-4100/4037_ACB1/README.md

 - Protective levels are virtual.
 StockSharp closes positions via market orders when bid/ask touches the computed stop-loss or take-profit.
 - Equity tracking uses `Portfolio.CurrentValue`.
 If the connector does not provide this field the risk guard will keep trading disabled until it is available.
 - Only a single net position is maintained.
 Opposite signals while a trade is active are ignored until the position is fully closed.
-- No Python port is included; this directory only contains the C# implementation and documentation.
+- Implementations are available in both C# and Python.